 We understand that your privacy is important to you and that you care about how your personal data is used.
-We respect and value the privacy of everyone who uses our Services and/or using our website and will only collect and use personal data in ways that are described here, and in a way that is consistent with our obligations and your rights under the General Data Protection Regulation (EU Regulation 2016/679) (the “GDPR”).
+We respect and value the privacy of everyone who uses our website and will only collect and use personal data in ways that are described here, and in a way that is consistent with our obligations and your rights under the General Data Protection Regulation (EU Regulation 2016/679) (the “GDPR”).
 Please read this Privacy Notice carefully and ensure that you understand it.

-This policy applies where we are acting as a data controller with respect to the personal data of our website visitors in other words, where we determine the purposes and means of the processing of that personal data.
+This Notice applies where we are acting as a data controller with respect to the personal data of our website visitors in other words, where we determine the purposes and means of the processing of that personal data.

 2. Information about us